Aoverbye/Redlining_and_Biodiversity/README.md

-# Historic Redlining in LA County and Its Impact on Avian Biodiversiry.
+# Historic Redlining in LA County and Its Impact on Avian Biodiversity.

 #### By Amanda G. Overbye

-The purpose of this project is to a data analysis and HOLC areas in LA County, CA and how they relate to avain biodiversity.
+The purpose of this project is to a data analysis and HOLC areas in LA County, CA and how they relate to avian biodiversity.

 ### Data

-EJScreen
+-   **EJScreen**

     The data is located in the file ejscreen/EJSCREEN_2023_BG_StatePct_with_AS_CNMI_GU_VI.gdb and sourced from the U.S. EPA.
 It provides environmental and demographic data at the Census block group level.

-HOLC Redlining
+-   **HOLC Redlining**

     The file mapping-inequality/mapping-inequality-los-angeles.json contains digitized HOLC grade maps for Los Angeles, sourced from the Mapping Inequality Project at the University of Richmond.

-Biodiversity Observations
+-   **Biodiversity Observations**

     The data is contained in gbif-birds-LA.shp and sourced from the Global Biodiversity Information Facility (GBIF).
 It includes bird observation data about location, date, and what species was observed.

 **References**